MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Utility/Out-File.md

 ```

 ### -NoClobber

-Indicates that the cmdlet will not overwrite an existing file.
+**NoClobber** prevents an existing file from being overwritten and displays a message that the file
-By default, if a file exists in the specified path, `Out-File` overwrites the file without warning.
+already exists.
+By default, if a file exists in the specified path, `Out-File` overwrites the file
-If both *Append* and *NoClobber* are used, the output is appended to the existing file.
+without warning.

 ```yaml
 Type: SwitchParameter